-- Preview Email Newsletter

 Kawerak Inc. Urges Federal Action on Bering Sea Chum Salmon Bycatch Crisis (10)

 WASHINGTON, Jan.
 8 -- Kawerak Inc., a non-profit Tribal Consortium representing the 20 federally recognized Tribes in the Bering Strait region, has officially submitted a public comment letter to the National Marine Fisheries Service voicing serious concerns over chum salmon bycatch in the Eastern Bering Sea pollock fishery.
-The letter responds to the Draft Environmental Impact Statement (DEIS) that outlines potential regulatory amendments aimed at addressing the bycatch of chum salmon within th more ST
+The letter responds to the Draft Environmental Impact Statement (DEIS) that outlines potential regulatory amendments aimed at addressing the bycatch of chum salmon within the context of federal fishery management.

 Keep Critical Habitat for Endangered Species To Support Recovery Efforts (10)